 The Seed Farm Small Farmer Equipment Videos

-The non-profit organization, The Seed Farm, has videos focused on four different types of equipment: Paper Pot Transplanter, Push Seeder, Plastic Layer, and Spader.
+A non-profit organization called The Seed Farm has videos focused on four different types of equipment: Paper Pot Transplanter, Push Seeder, Plastic Layer, and Spader.
 These videos demonstrate how to use each piece of equipment and the potential benefits.
-Check out the videos at http://theseedfarm.org/.
+Check out the videos at http://theseedfarm.org/equipment-videos.

 Grazing Heifers: An Opportunity for Large Dairy Farms